Spain Mediterranean Coast Road Trip Itinerary: 7 Days Including Valencia, Alicante & More

 Day 1: Tour Alicante

 Then, stroll the city’s palm-tree-lined pedestrian street, Esplanada d’Espanya, admiring the port and market stalls selling local goods.
 Make sure to check out the city hall and the cathedral, and if it’s too hot or rainy, there’s always the MACA art museum.
 For a sunny break, visit the main city beach, Playa Postiguet, or for an even longer stretch of white sand, drive 15-20 minutes to San Juan or El Campello, some of the most popular destinations for beachcombers within the province.
+These can be done via Bike or E-Bike ride, helping to make more of your time and get some fun activity in.

 Day 2: Tabarca Island

 Hop a ferry from Alicante’s main port to the nearby island of Tabarca.
 The ride usually takes between 45 minutes to an hour, and voilà, you’re in island paradise.
 Tabarca is perfect for a relaxing day enjoying the beach, for water sports like snorkeling, or exploring the island to discover landmarks like the lighthouse.
+You can book round-trip ferry tickets ahead of time right here.

 Altea: 1 Day